symbiont-johnny-qiu/Automate_Cert/README.md

 ## Getting Started
+*Quick note : Hosted Zone in Route53_add_record.py should be changed depending on the zone you want to create the record

 ### Dependencies
 * Must have 'jq' package installed for parsing JSON in script.
 Link to jq documentation and install instructions https://stedolan.github.io/jq/download/